 If something comes up and you are not able to complete the course during your course access period, just shoot us an email and let us know that you need more time.

 This course is approved for 9.0 CLE credits.

 In addition to the course lessons, your course includes templates and forms that you will be able to download and use right away on your own cases.
 As an E-discovery Paralegal, you do not want to recreate the wheel with each new case!
 Some of those e-discovery tools include:

 - Standard Operating Procedures Manual (SOP)

 - Vendor Comparison Chart

 - Index to Document Reviewer Notebook for Training Reviewers

 - Production History Log

-This course is recommended for experienced litigation paralegals who have some exposure to e-discovery projects or who plan to work on e-discovery projects.
+This paralegal e-discovery course is recommended for experienced litigation paralegals who have some exposure to e-discovery projects on a regular basis or who plan to work on e-discovery projects.

 Erika Santiago has experienced the extraordinary evolution of technology and litigation discovery since her start in the industry in 1995.
 While assisting litigation teams in the development of defensible discovery management strategies, she has worked with law firms and corporate legal departments in the design and implementation of their litigation support departments.